 Haniffa Group

-This research is part of the Human Cell Atlas initiative, which has set out to create a comprehensive reference map of all human cells as the basis for understanding human health and diagnosing, monitoring and treating disease.
+The group’s research is part of the Human Cell Atlas initiative, a global collaboration that aims to create a comprehensive reference map of the human body by mapping every cell.
+The data generated will provide a vital foundation for understanding human health and diagnosing, monitoring and treating disease.

 To find more about the Haniffa Lab at Sanger and Newcastle, please click here.